 Local Insight: Alaskan Tour Directors on What Makes Their Tour Unique

-Many tours to Alaska follow a similar pattern.
-Some touring in and around Anchorage and Seward, a whale-watching cruise or two, and trips into Denali and Kenai Fjords National Park.
-But on Odysseys’ Untamed Alaska small-group trip, we spice up those staples with a selection of Alaska’s lesser-known wonders.
+Many tours to Alaska follow a similar pattern: some touring in and around Anchorage and Seward, a whale-watching cruise or two, and trips into Denali and Kenai Fjords National Park.
+But on our Untamed Alaska small-group trip, we spice up those staples with a selection of Alaska’s lesser-known wonders.

-And rather than explain it ourselves, we asked four of our seasoned Alaskan tour directors for their input.
+And speaking of those TDs, we asked four of them (Tim Rawson, Andy Bydlon, and Keri-Lyn Fitzgerald) for their input.
 Read on for an unfiltered look at life on tour, and off the beaten path, in Alaska.

 What makes this tour different from other tours in Alaska?